skconan/semantic_segmentation_of_underwater/README.md

-# Semantic Segmentation of Underwater For Robosub 2019
+# Underwater Semantic Segmentation For Robosub 2019

   * This project, We apply deep learning to underwater images dataset for classify class of each pixel of an image that called "Semantic Segmentaion".